snadim02/snadim02.github.io/_posts/2025-03-15-master-bedroom.md

 ![Master Bedroom](../assets/img/masterbed-after.jpg){: .mx-auto.d-block :}

-Not bad for functionally hiding office thingies to make the room feel like a peaceful bedroom retreat! :relieved: :sleeping:
+Not bad for functionally hiding office clutter to make the room feel like a peaceful bedroom retreat! :relieved: :sleeping:

 ## Office Organization